-An offspring of The Little Tikes Company, The Step2 Company manufactures and sells variety of plastic toys for toddlers and preschoolers, as well as products for the home and garden.
+An offspring of The Little Tikes Company, The Step2 Company manufactures and sells a variety of plastic toys for toddlers and preschoolers, as well as products for the home and garden.
 The company also produces educational toys under the Thinkativity brand, and its Infantino subsidiary makes baby products.
-Step2 operates a retail store in Ohio and also sells its offerings online and through mass merchandisers and specialty retailers (such as Lowe's, Target, Toys "R" Us, and Wal-Mart) in the US, Canada, and more than 70 other countries.
-Step2 was established in 1991 by Thomas Murdough, founder and former Little Tikes president.
-The company is owned by New York-based private equity firm Liberty Partners.
+Step2 operates a retail store in Ohio and also sells its offerings online and through mass merchandisers and specialty retailers (such as Lowe's, Target, Toys "R" Us, and Wal-Mart) in the US, Canada, and more than 60 other countries.
+Step2 was established in 1991 by Thomas Murdough, the founder and former Little Tikes president.
+The company has been owned by New York-based private equity firm Liberty Partners since 2006.

-Step2 operates two plants in northern Ohio (Streetsboro, Perryville).
-Overseas the company has a manufacturing facility in Saudi Arabia, a distribution center in the UK, and a licensing agreement with The Gunica Co. in South Korea.
+Step2 operates a pair of plants in northern Ohio.
+Overseas the company has a manufacturing facility in Saudi Arabia, a distribution center in the UK, and has a presence in South Korea through a licensing agreement with The Gunica Co.

 Sales and Marketing